GoogleChrome/chrome-app-codelab/lab2_basic/README.md

 1. After changing code, right-click on your app and select Reload App to reload the changed files.
 All Developer Tools windows will be reopened when you reload your app.

+# Takeaways

+* Packaged apps have three basic pieces.
+The first and foremost is the manifest.json, which describes your app, requests special permissions, defines important meta information and much more.
+Second part is the background page, which contains all logic that is not tied to a specific user interface.
+The last part is the user interface: HTML, CSS, JavaScripts related to the interface, images, etc.
-Takeaway: Packaged apps can be debugged just like standard web pages using the Chrome Developer Tools.
+* Packaged apps can be debugged just like standard web pages using the Chrome Developer Tools.
 However, since an app doesn't have the Reload control of a browser, when you run in developer mode, a Reload App option is added for your convenience.